aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 9. Introduce enough variety of arithmetic expression evaluation exercises in order to avoid using BODMAS mnemonic in unintended situations.
 Note also that they end up demonstrating associativity of addition and multiplication.

-10. HCF, LCM, generating all factors of a number do not seem to be used directly in practice; instead common factors (CF) and common multiples (CM) are used.
+10. HCF and LCM do not seem to be used directly in practice; instead common factors (CF) and common multiples (CM) are used.

 11. Quadratic factorization
     - instead of looking for factors of ac which add up to b, can rather teach almighty formula and use product of roots by -a as the desired factors.